jeremykross/recurrent/README.md

 ## Components

 Components in Recurrent are functions of data.
 A special data type is defined, called a signal, which represents a value that changes over time.
-Any signals are composed using the standard functional tooling (`map`, `filter`, `reduce`, et al.).
+Signals are composed using the standard functional tooling (`map`, `filter`, `reduce`, et al.).
 These functions yield derived signals that will update when their constituent signals change.
+Many readers will recognize this as the 'functional reactive' style of programming.
+The FRP layer in Recurrent is currently handled by (Ulmus)[https://github.com/jeremykross/ulmus].

 Components return maps with, at minimum, a signal keyed under `:recurrent/dom-$`.
 This signal represents the component's hiccup formatted DOM.